aut0/avp64/README.md

 Note that these builds operate significantly slower than optimized release builds and should therefore not be used for VPs that are used productively, e.g. for target software development.
-Ensure that the environment variable `SYSTEMC_HOME` is correctly set.
 To maintain both builds from a single source repository, try the following:

 ```bash